8 Great Reasons to Refinance

 This is one of the most common reasons for a home mortgage refinance.
 If your current interest rate is higher than what is currently available in the market, it is probably a good idea to see how much you could save by refinancing.
 There are no-cost and low-cost options that could save you money with little to no investment.

-2. Convert Your Adjustable Rate into a Fixed Rate
+2. Convert Your ARM to a Fixed Rate

 Adjustable rate mortgage (ARM) loans are a great way to ease into your mortgage payments, especially if you are a first time buyer or if you need lower payments initially.
 Eventually, if you decide you will stay in your home longer, you may want to consider refinancing your mortgage into a long term fixed rate loan.
 Doing so will give you peace of mind, knowing that your rate and payment will not change for a set period of time.